IT Asset Tracking

 Monitoring - Fixed readers can be adapted onto server cabinets to automate real-time visibility at the rack level.

-Interoperability - Some IT Asset Management (ITAM) systems facilitated RFID integration by providing native support.
+Interoperability - Some IT Asset Management (ITAM) systems facilitate RFID integration by providing native support.

 Embedded - OEMs rely on customized tagging solutions that are embeddable in the hardware at point-of-manufacture to enable tracking features from cradle to grave.